mitarnik04/MicroUnit/README.md

 ## MicroUnit in Action

-See [Full Documentation: Usage &rarr; Running Tests](https://mitarnik04.github.io/MicroUnit/usage#running-tests) for a more detailed explanation on how to run MicroUnit.
+See [Usage &rarr; Running Tests](https://mitarnik04.github.io/MicroUnit/usage#running-tests) for a more detailed explanation on how to run your MicroUnit tests.

 Run your tests with a single command: